-For the gasoline market, we assume that there is a flat global supply curve for gasoline so that there is no rebound effect on prices. $^{163}$
+We incorporate rebound effects into both the electricity generation markets and the market for natural gas.
+For the gasoline market, we assume that there is a flat global supply curve for gasoline so that there is no rebound effect on prices, however we do incorporate a rebound effect of changes in the price of driving on vehicle miles traveled.

-&lt;sup>163While we do not incorporate rebound in the gasoline market, we note that many policies, such as gas taxes, can affect the cost of driving.
-We discuss in each policy context how we incorporate these effects.
-However, we note that for gasoline taxes, any estimate of the causal effect of the tax would incorporate both the channel from changes in vehicle miles traveled and from changes in the cars people drive to have higher miles per gallon.
-In this sense, estimates of the causal effect of the gas tax on gasoline consumption already incorporate this rebound effect.
+&lt;sup>160We note that for gasoline taxes, any estimate of the causal effect of the tax would incorporate both the channel from changes in vehicle miles traveled and from changes in the cars people drive to have higher miles per gallon.
+In these cases, it is natural to assume that estimates of the causal effect of the gas tax on gasoline consumption already incorporate this rebound effect and hence we do not add an additional rebound effect.